-The site may need to be transferred at any time, to another tariff or another hosting.
-For this, technical support is often involved, but it can refuse or take a long time to respond, not to mention the transfer speed itself.
-Therefore, you need to transfer the site yourself.
+The site may need to be transferred at any time to another tariff or hosting.
+For this, technical support is often involved, but it may refuse or respond for a long time, not to mention the transfer speed itself.
+Therefore, you need to perform migration of the site yourself.

-To do this, first you need to zip the site files, a ZIP archive will do.
+To do this, first you need to archive the site files, a ZIP archive will do.
 You can use hosting tools, or you can use SSH.
-It is easy to create such an archive, you can use the SSH command:
+Creating such an archive is easy, you can use the SSH command:

-To use this command, you need to log into the final hosting over SSH and execute it.
-But first, you need to move the resulting archive on the original hosting to the site folder so that you can download it from the URL.
-For security reasons, it is better to call the archive a random set of characters so that no one can download your site by accident.
+In order to use this command, you need to SSH into the destination host and run it.
+But first you need to move the resulting archive on the source hosting to the site folder so that you can download it from the URL.
+For security purposes, it is better to name the archive with a random set of characters so that no one can download your site by accident.
 As soon as the archive is downloaded, the archive must be immediately removed from the site directory.
 After that, on the final hosting, you need to unzip:

-It remains to transfer the database remotely, for this there is a mysqldump utility, SSH command with archiving:
+It remains to transfer the database remotely, for this there is the mysqldump utility, the SSH command with archiving:

-The password is specified without indentation from the p parameter.
+The password is not indented from the p parameter.
 After that, the resulting archive is moved to the site folder and downloaded in the same way as site files using the wget utility.
-It is important to use random names and remember to delete the archive at the site root after the operation is completed.
+It is important to use random names and do not forget to delete the archive in the root of the site after the operation is completed.

 Next, the resulting dump is loaded into a new database on the final hosting using the SSH command:

-All that remains is to check the integrity of the files and delete the old hosting service, and update the database connection settings on the new one, if necessary.
-You may also need to transfer the SSL certificate and perform the rest of the settings with adding, configuring the domain, etc. It will not take long, you can not wait for the DNS records for the domain to be updated and use VPN, for example, in the Opera browser - to quickly check the site's performance on the new hosting.
+It remains only to check the integrity of the files and delete the old hosting service, and update the database connection settings on the new one if necessary.
+You may also need to transfer the SSL certificate and perform other settings with adding, setting up a domain, etc. It won't take long, you can skip the update of DNS records for the domain and use VPN, for example, in the Opera browser - to quickly check the site's performance on a new hosting.